-Operating revenues decreased by nearly \$1.8 million, or 27.6 percent, in 2020 relative to 2019.
-The decrease is due primarily to decreases in passenger related non-aeronautical revenues of 43.7 percent, 9.5 percent less non-passenger aeronautical revenue and a 9.9 percent reduction in aeronautical revenue or landing fees.
-Decreased passenger demand for air service due to the pandemic affects both non-aeronautical revenues in the form of concessions as they are passenger related as well as landing-fees as less flights are flown.
-Continued efforts are being made to draw more commercial air service traffic and increase aeronautical revenues as well as the non-aeronautical revenues associated with the increased passenger traffic.
-The Authority had been fortunate to have most all vacant space occupied, which had led to increases in rent revenues over the past few years.
-The Authority is advertising all marketable space in hopes of continuing to have minimal vacant space and increased rent revenues in the future.
-A master plan is currently underway which is also set to identify some future opportunities for development of airport land and diversification of revenue sources.
+Operating revenues increased by nearly \$777 thousand, or 16.5 percent, in 2021 relative to 2020.
+The increase is due primarily to increases in passenger related non-aeronautical revenues of 34.8 percent, a 4 percent increase in non-passenger aeronautical revenue and a 3.7 percent increase in aeronautical revenue.
+An increase in passengers indirectly affects non-aeronautical revenues as, the additional business supports our car rentals, food and beverage, vending and parking operators, as well as other commercial services.
+There have been continuous efforts to draw more commercial air service traffic and increase aeronautical revenues as well as the non-aeronautical revenues associated with the increased passenger traffic.
+The Authority continues to advertise all marketable space in hopes of continuing to have minimal vacant space and increased rent revenues in the future.
+A master plan is currently under review, which has identified future opportunities for development of airport land and diversification of revenue sources.